MicrosoftDocs/OfficeDocs-SharePoint/migration/overview-SPMT-PS-cmdlets.md

 ### Create and initialize a migration session
 <a name="Step1CreateInitialize"> </a>

-- **[Register-SPMTMigration](https://docs.microsoft.com/en-us/powershell/module/spmt/Register-SPMigration.md)**<br> This cmdlet creates a SPMT migration session and initialization.
-The initialization includes configuring migration settings at the session level and connecting to SPO.
+- **[Register-SPMTMigration](https://docs.microsoft.com/en-us/powershell/module/spmt/Register-SPMigration.md)**<br> This cmdlet creates and then initializes a migration session.
+The initialization configures migration settings at the session level.
 If no specific setting parameters are defined, default settings will be used.
-After a session is registered, the Administrator can add a migration task to the SPMT session and start migration.
+After a session is registered, you can add a task to the session and start migration.

 ### Add a migration task
 - **[Add-SPMTTask](https://docs.microsoft.com/en-us/powershell/module/spmt/Add-SPMTTask.md)**<br>
 Use this cmdlet to add a new migration task to the registered migration session.
-Currently there are three different types of tasks allowed:  File share task, SharePoint task and a JSON defined task.
+Currently there are three different types of tasks allowed:  File share task, SharePoint task and JSON defined task.
 Note:  Duplicate tasks are not allowed.